 The Pullman Palace Car Company (established in 1862) was first located in the Tremont House at 92 Lake Street in February of 1867.
 The firm moved in 1868 to offices at Randolph and the lake, a fortuitous move.
 Not only was the building close to the rail lines running along the lakefront, but a rail siding ran next to the building.

-The day after the Great Chicago Fire Pullman quickly moved, via the Illinois Central tracks, what he could save to stables at 18th Street where business presumably carried on.
-Between 1871 and 1884, Pullman's primary offices were located on the east side of Michigan Avenue south of 18th Street and later in the old Peoples Gas building at 122 S Michigan Avenue, the site which is still the site of the Peoples Gas building.
+The day after the Great Chicago Fire, Pullman quickly moved what he could save to stables at 18th Street, where business presumably carried on via the Illinois Central tracks.
+Between 1871 and 1884, Pullman's primary offices were located on the east side of Michigan Avenue south of 18th Street and later in the old Peoples Gas building at 122 South Michigan Avenue, the site which is still the site of the Peoples Gas building.

 A new fire-proof building was built as the new headquarters of the Pullman Palace Car Company.
 It was completed in 1885 at the southwest corner of Michigan Avenue and Adams Street.